jeremydaly/lambda-api/README.md

 - `userAgent`: The `User-Agent` header sent by the client making the request
 - `clientType`: Either `desktop`, `mobile`, `tv`, `tablet` or `unknown` based on CloudFront's analysis of the `User-Agent` header
 - `clientCountry`: Two letter country code representing the origin of the requests as determined by CloudFront
+- `stack`: An array of function names executed as part of a route's [Execution Stack](#execution-stack), which is useful for debugging

 The request object can be used to pass additional information through the processing chain.
 For example, if you are using a piece of authentication middleware, you can add additional keys to the `REQUEST` object with information about the user.
 See [middleware](#middleware) for more information.